Europe at a Crossroad - Creating Value in a Digitized World | Timotheus Höttges | hub.berlin

-Timotheus Höttges is Chief Executive Officer (CEO) of Deutsche Telekom AG since January 2014.
+Timotheus Höttges, born in 1962, is Chief Executive Officer (CEO) of Deutsche Telekom AG since January 2014.

 From 2009 until his appointment as CEO, he has been member of the Group Board of Management responsible for Finance and Controlling.